The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Numerics

-We now show that the computation of the self-transport potentials is easy as it is based on the fixed point relationship \ref{eq:fixPtEq}.
+We now show that the computation of the self-transport potentials is easy as it is based on the fixed-point relation~\eqref{eq:fixPtEq}.
 Iterating this process on the basis of samples usually converges in a handful of iterations (typically in two to three iterations, as also observed by \citet{feydy2019interpolating}).
-We provide pseudo-code in \cref{alg:fixedpoint_alg} (``LSE'' refers to the ubiquitous log-sum-exp operator, which leads to well-conditioned updates).
+We provide pseudo-code in Algorithm~\ref{alg:fixedpoint_alg} (``LSE'' refers to the ubiquitous log-sum-exp operator, which leads to well-conditioned updates).